mattmess1221/libupd8/README.md

 A small *mod* to update Mojang libraries.

+**This is no longer relevant as of Minecraft Launcher 1.4.6.
+It added version inheritance so it is no longer necessary to keep up with all the changes Mojang does to their json.**

 In a Minecraft modded environment, the libraries are not updated like they do in a vanilla version.
 This has become an issue recently as Mojang has been pushing frequent updates to Realms, causing Realms